 Discounts: A discount of $10 is available to students currently enrolled in our Art Fundamentals/Refined program.
 Enter coupon PPREP at the checkout.

-- One hour live lesson and lecture from instructor, once a week, with a different topic every week, students will follow along with the lesson, step by step.
+- One hour live online lesson and lecture from instructor, once a week, with a different topic every week, students will follow along with the lesson, step by step.

 - Live weekly lessons will include: What to do with your sketchbook, pencil drawing skills, portraiture (how to draw faces), turning ideas into artwork, 3D sculpture & design, acrylic / watercolour painting techniques, and other techniques and mediums by student request where time permits.

-- Weekly live individual student consultations to review student work, general strengths, specific areas of improvement, goal setting and staying on track.
+- Weekly live online individual student consultations to review student work, general strengths, specific areas of improvement, goal setting and staying on track.
 Instructor will advise the student of next steps and they will have one week to complete art work on their own time before showing the instructor their completed work at the next class.

 About the Instructor